imacat/flask-digestauth/README.rst

 Session Integration
 ===================

-Flask-Digest-Auth features session integration.
+Flask-DigestAuth features session integration.
 The user log in is remembered in the session.
 The authentication information is not requested again.
 This is different to the practice of the HTTP Digest Authentication, but is convenient for the log in accounting.